jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 - For uncertainty sampling, instead of using the model output like is usually done, they compute the gradient of the predicted category, with respect to the parameters of the last layer.
 There are many parameters, so the gradient is a vector.

-  They call these.. *drums roll.* ***gradient embeddings***.
+  They call these.. *drums roll..*  ***gradient embeddings***.

-  The rational here is that when the gradient norm is large, the parameters need to change a lot to more confident about the category.
+  The rational here is that when the gradient norm is large, the parameters need to change a lot to be more confident about the category.

+  They give the rational that it's more natural to use gradients as uncertainty measures in neural networks, since gradients are used to train the network.

   But this also gives us an embedding we can **cluster** to chose diverse points.
+  So it kills two birds with one stone: a way to choose uncertain images, and a way to chose diverse images.

 - They then proceed to cluster the embeddings to chose diverse points.
 Instead of using K-means to choose the batch points, they use a K-means initialization algorithm called K-means++, which is much faster to compute.